Behind the 9-5

 (Don't run)

 A father takes his daughter to the park.
-Drawn toward something beyond him, the child begins to run.
+The child, drawn toward something beyond him, begins to run.
 He reaches out his hand and says, “Odu beda.”
 Don’t run.

-The film explores the quiet tension between protection and freedom, the fragile distance between a parent and child as they move through the world differently.
+The film explores the quiet tension between protection and freedom.
+It is the fragile distance between a parent and child as they move through the world differently.
 A playground, built for joy and movement, becomes a space of caution.

 What happens when a photograph is burned, stained, sprayed?
 This work treats the printed image as a physical object rather than a static record.
 Through acts of damage, layering, and manipulation, the photograph transforms into something unstable and alive.